 An all mahogany body parlor size guitar with vintage sunburst finish, sporting their ’66 era vintage style designs.
 Detailed meta-review below

 Best Parlor Guitars under $1000

 This price range is where you’ll find better specifications.

-This all solid wood parlor guitar from a not so well known manufacturer offers pro level specs at mid-tier pricing.
+This all-solid wood parlor guitar from a not-so-well-known manufacturer offers pro-level specs at mid-tier pricing.
+Detailed meta-review below

 Gretsch G9500 Jim Dandy Flat Top

 Although relatively new, the Jim Dandy Flat Top has become a crowd favorite, thanks to its dirt cheap price, excellent quality, and genuine’ 30s-era aesthetics.
 I, for one, could not believe how affordable it was when I first saw it released!

 The design is inspired by the entry-level instrument from the ’30s Gretsch Rex, sporting a retro look you’d want to show off to your friends or keep on a stand in your living room.

 This budget-friendly parlor guitar does not look cheap; instead, it has a premium feel and looks to it.
 The small body is crafted from Agathis wood, which features the same properties as the pinewood used on guitars in the first half of the 20th century.